 Greg picked up his first guitar at the age of 4, then again at the age of 7.
 After putting it down and picking it back up several times, it eventually stayed glued to his fingers by the age of 14.
 Intrigued from the get-go by American and British blues, Greg has explored many genres of music through the years.
 His current focus on the solo acoustic guitar has brought him full circle to the passion of where it all began.
 At the surface, Greg's playing style evokes textures of Leo Kottke, Michael Hedges, and Stefan Grossman.
 Digging deeper you find a myriad of influences from baroque, traditional “American” melodies, Afro-American, Celtic and even classical Indian music.

 In addition to live performance, Greg has also spent many years as a respected instructor to some of the most talented performers in upstate NY.
-Many of his students have gone on to achieve success in the music profession.
-One student is an instructor at The New School in New York, another has created his own record label, while others play for personal enjoyment.
+Many of his students have gone on to achieve success in the music profession, such as his former student who is an instructor at The New School in New York.
+Another has created his own record label, while others play for personal enjoyment.

 Guitar Theory (with an emphasis on composition)